Vinayaka chaturthi, Ganesh chaturthi 2021 date, this year the festival falls on Friday, 10th September.

 Vinayaka chaturthi, Ganesh chaturthi 2021 falls on September 10, Friday

 Furthermore these days, food has become the main part and is my big task to make kozhukattai and vada payasam sapadu.
 For that reason I leave pooja part to Vj.
-So I just want to write how we celebrate vinayaka chaturthi.

 If you are newly married and looking for the procedure, you can use this as guidance and again please make sure to consult your elders and change it accordingly.